MD+Master of Engineering Dual Degree

 Joshua D'Arcy, the inaugural Barr-Spach Scholar

-- Open only to Duke medical school students in good academic standing
+- Be a Duke medical student in good academic standing

-- Requires Duke University School of Medicine clearance through the Director of Third Year Study Program
+- Obtain clearance from Duke University School of Medicine through the Director of Third-Year Study Program

 - File Notification of Interest and apply to a Duke engineering master's degree program